PagePixels/screenshots-pagepixels-ruby/README.md

 ```

 ### `create_screenshot_config(options = {})`
-Creates a new screenshot configuration, which can include a automatically recurring schedule, multi-step configurations, and more.
+Creates a new screenshot configuration, which can include an automatically recurring schedule, multi-step configurations, and more.

 Learn more about multi-step (click links, complete forms, login to websites, etc) functionality here: